|Preface||Sites Worth Bookmarking|

 Keenly aware that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
 This should be of particular benefit to those of you preparing to sit exams.

 The color scheme has been kept simple, with good contrast throughout for optimum legibility, and to facilitate printing we've even gone easy on the ads that keep us afloat.

-Your feedback via the contact page, and thank you for today's visit.
+Get in touch via the feedback page, and thank you for today's visit.

 Authoritative online & book-published references